There are days that you don’t feel like doing a three to four pass shave and fully enjoy the Zen that comes from shaving.

 - Great design and craftsmanship

-- Open comb design will help you go through a thicker beard growth with less passes
+- Open comb design will help you go through a thicker beard growth with fewer passes

 - Excellent knurling design prevents slippage